Akash8t2/SHIVAY-BRUTEFORCE/readme.md

 ### To use a specific tool:

-1. Launch Kraken from the command line.
+1. Launch SHIVAY-BRUTEFORCE from the command line.
 2. Select the desired tool from the main menu by typing its corresponding number.
 3. Follow the on-screen prompts to input the required information.
 4. Review the results provided by the tool.